List of Warner Bros. Games video games

 Warner Bros.
 Games (formerly known as Warner Bros.
-Interactive Entertainment) is an American video game development and publishing company that is a division of Warner Bros.
-Entertainment.
+Interactive Entertainment) is an American video game development and publishing company that is a division of the Global Streaming & Interactive Entertainment unit of Warner Bros.
+Discovery.
 The company has published numerous video games based on both licensed properties as well as original content.
 Video games that the company has published include those in the Batman: Arkham, F.E.A.R., Game Party, Mortal Kombat, and Scribblenauts series as well as those based on Warner Bros. films and animations, DC Comics' works, Lego toys, J.R.R.
 Tolkien's Middle-earth, Harry Potter, and Sesame Street.